 Ok, not a very original joke, but hey, it’s true.

-Travel has always played a crucial role in my life.
-In the last 15 years or so, I traveled to 58 countries (not that I’m counting!).
+Travel has always played a crucial role in my life (if you don’t know me and this blog yet, this is good article to start with).
+In the last 15 years or so, I traveled to 59 countries (not that I’m counting!).

 Some notable travel experiences include: a 3-week homestay with a Mongolian family, hiking the Great wall, rafting the Nile in Uganda, getting caught in a teargas attack in Sudan, digging a pond in Tokyo’s wild bird park for two weeks and much more…